Websoft9Archive/ansible-postgresql/docs/stack-installation.md

 Your TCP:9090 of Security Group Rules is not allowed so there no response from Chrome or Firefox

-#### How phpPgAdmin installed?
+#### How phpPgAdmin or pgAdmin installed?

-Install phpPgAdmin used Docker, that can make sure PostgreSQL environment has good isolation
+Install phpPgAdmin or pgAdmin used Docker, that can make sure PostgreSQL environment has good isolation